PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Let's talk about a scenario in which simple page view tracking is not enough.
 It will just tell you which page was loaded, but it won't point out how visitors interact with the content on that particular page.
 Content impression and content interaction tracking feature fills that gap.

 Content impression allows you to track what content is visible to the visitor.
 On the bigger pages it may tell what particular parts/blocks of it the visitor has reached.
 When they keep scrolling and new content is presented on the screen it will be tracked automatically.
-This is useful for ads and banners, but may be also attached to a image carousell or other forms of image galleries.
+This is useful for ads and banners, but may be also attached to a image carousel or other forms of image galleries.

 Now we know what block became visible on the screen, but we would also like to know how the visitor interacted with them.
 Content interaction tracking completes this feature.
 After particular block became visible on the viewport JavaScript Tracking Client will automatically record visitor clicks related to it.